za-14/Checkers-AI/README.md

 This project explores strategic AI agents in an extended 16x16 Checkers game with unique rule modifications.

 **Key Features**

 🧩 **Multiple AI Algorithms:**

-Minimax, Alpha-Beta Pruning, and Reinforcement Learning via Q-Learning
+Minimax, Alpha-Beta Pruning, and Reinforcement Learning via Q-Learning.

 ♟️ **Special Rules:**

 To make the gameplay more dynamic and challenging for the AI agents, we added several custom rules:
 - All pieces can move forward and backward
 - King promotion after 2 captures (not necessarily in one turn)